mcken-vince/share-note/README.md

 # Share-Note

-A simple note-taking application built with Next.js and React.
-Create, edit, and manage your notes and checklists in a clean, intuitive interface.
+A secure note-taking application built with Next.js and React.
+Create, edit, and manage your notes and checklists with user authentication and personalized content.

 ## Features

+- **User Authentication**: Secure signup/login with JWT tokens
+- **Personalized Notes**: Each user has their own private note collection
-- Create text notes and checklists
+- **Create text notes and checklists**: Support for different note types
-- Edit notes with inline editing
+- **Edit notes with inline editing**: Quick and easy note editing
-- View all notes in a sortable table
+- **Tag and search functionality**: Organize and find notes efficiently
-- Responsive design with Tailwind CSS
+- **Responsive design with Tailwind CSS**: Works on all devices

 ## Getting Started